How Communities Foster Senior Socialization in Assisted Living

 Why does social isolation happen to seniors?

-In addition, adults can experience isolation due to transportation challenges.
-They may simply have fewer planned opportunities to connect with neighbors and friends throughout the week.
+Older adults can also experience isolation due to transportation challenges, which can lead to fewer opportunities to connect with friends and family throughout the week.

 Senior Socialization in Assisted Living Communities